-Fadel is an assistant professor of neurobiology and anatomy at Wake Forest School of Medicine.
+Fadel is an assistant professor of anesthesiology at UCSD.
 His research is focused on determining the neural mechanisms that mediate the relationship between self-regulatory practices and health.
 He is especially interested in determining the neural mechanisms supporting mindfulness meditation-based pain relief.

 Postdoctoral Research Fellow

 Jennifer N. Baumgartner, PhD

 Jenny hails from the beautiful city of Chicago, where she received her B.A. in Philosophy and Psychology from the University of Illinois at Chicago.
 She received her M.S. and PhD in Human Factors Psychology from Wright State University in Dayton, Ohio.
 Jenny is driven by understanding the psychosocial, psychophysiological, and neural mechanisms supporting the modulation of stress and pain by mindfulness meditation.
 In her free time she likes to play video games, listen to loud music, and immerse herself in nature with her pup, Galileo.